Cerelac Baby Food: Stages, When To Start, And How To Feed

 • Stage 5 (18 to 24 months): At this stage, the product contains fruits in textured shapes as the babies can now chew the food given to them.

-Note: It is not a dairy-free food as almost all varieties of cerelac contain skimmed milk as an ingredient.
+It is not a dairy-free food as almost all varieties of cerelac contain skimmed milk as an ingredient.
 If the child is lactose-intolerant, consult your pediatrician regarding this.
-Several variants of Cerelac contain wheat flour as their main ingredient and hence is not gluten-free food.
+Several variants of Cerelac contain wheat flour as their main ingredient and hence are not gluten-free food.
 If your baby is allergic to wheat or has gluten allergy, then talk to their doctor before feeding wheat variants.

 protip_icon Did you know?